elizabethsztan/dual_autodiff/python_package/docs/source/index.rst

 This package handles automatic (analytic) differentiation and partial differentiation using dual numbers.
 It was created to work seamlessly with numerous NumPy functions and also allows the user to add their own functions to the tool_store.
+There are two packages available with the exact same functionality - a pure Python package (dual_autodiff) and a Cython package (dual_autodiff_x).
+The Cython package handles operations faster.

 Installation
 -------------
-From the root folder, dual_autodiff_package, run the following command in terminal to download the package.
+To install the pure Python package, go to the root folder, python_package, run the following command in terminal to download the package.

 .. code-block:: bash

    pip install -e .

+To install the Cython package, go to the Cython root folder, cython_package, and run the same command.

 Quick Start
 -----------